one-data-cookie/one-data-cookie.github.io/pages/projects.md

 ---

 # If Now
-I've been putting together this very website recently, hence learning a bit about [Jekyll](https://jekyllrb.com/) and reminding myself of some CSS and HTML.
-Alongside that, I'm growing and improving my [digital garden](/notes), as well as making automations to it through [Python and bash scripts](https://github.com/one-data-cookie/one-data-cookie.github.io/tree/main/utilities).
-When I have some spare time, I [make data visualisation](/posts) in [Tableau](https://www.tableau.com/).
+This spring, I've taken on two data projects to mentor as a part of Brno Data Academy at [Czechitas](https://www.czechitas.cz/en) – one is to analyse social-media sentiment in the Czech society on Ukrainian refugees, the other to build reporting for [Odkaz pre starostu](https://www.odkazprestarostu.sk/), a Slovak NGO.
+When I have some extra time, I tweak this site even further or [make data visualisation](/posts).

 See a few of my other projects below.

 # Else
+## michalkolacek.xyz
+In early 2022, I created this very website.
+As a result, I learned a bit about [Jekyll](https://jekyllrb.com/) and reminded myself of some CSS and HTML.
+Thanks to that, I also significantly improved my [digital garden](/notes), as well as made automations to it through [Python and bash scripts](https://github.com/one-data-cookie/one-data-cookie.github.io/tree/main/utilities).

 ## Modern data stack for all
 At the end of December 2021, I was playing around with some tools of the [modern data stack](https://blog.getdbt.com/future-of-the-modern-data-stack/).
 I ended up building a minimalistic and free version of it called Modern Data Stack for All at[`one-data-cookie/mds4all-elt`](https://github.com/one-data-cookie/mds4all-elt) and [`one-data-cookie/mds4all-superset`](https://github.com/one-data-cookie/mds4all-superset) whilst utilising [GitHub](https://github.com/), [Google BigQuery](https://cloud.google.com/bigquery/), [Meltano](https://meltano.com/), [dbt](https://www.getdbt.com/), [Superset](https://superset.apache.org/), and [Heroku](https://dashboard.heroku.com/).